victordev13/react-better-snippets/README.md

-# React Better Snippets
+# JS World Better Snippets

-Hi React Developers 👋!
+Hi Developers 👋!

-This extension provides a collection of React and React Native code snippets to help you write code faster and more efficiently.
+This extension provides a collection of JavaScript, TypeScript, React and React Native code snippets to help you write code faster and more efficiently.

 ## Features